-Proponents are strongly encouraged to invite key government agencies (including the appropriate Regional Coordinator), Indigenous communities and interested to comment on a draft of the Environmental Screening Report prior to finalizing it.
+Proponents are strongly encouraged to invite key government agencies (including the appropriate EA Coordinator), Indigenous communities and interested persons to comment on a draft of the Environmental Screening Report prior to finalizing it.
 In addition, proponents should be prepared to provide government review agencies with detailed information when requested.
+Adequate time must be provided for the ministry and other government review agencies to comment on draft reports.

-Adequate time must be Proponents are encouraged to circulate a draft of the Environmental Screening Report to the appropriate government agencies, interested persons and Indigenous communities for comment prior to the formal review periods.
+Proponents are encouraged to circulate a draft of the Environmental Screening Report to the appropriate government agencies, interested persons and Indigenous communities for comment prior to the formal review periods.